 If you are a teen who loves nature and the farm, consider becoming a Junior Counselor.
 You can enjoy all the fun of Farm Camp while sharing your knowledge with young campers.
 Develop your leadership skills by acting as a link between campers and senior counselors with daily camp activities.
 You will spend three days with our Environmental Education Interns honing your skills before being assigned to an Intern for a week of fun with the six to eight year old campers.
 This is a perfect way to gain community service experience and build your resume for college applications!

-Junior Counselors ages 16 – 17 with one year of experience as a J.C. may assist with the 9 – 12 year old camp program.
-Junior Counselors ages 13 – 17 may assist with the 6 – 8 year old camp program.
+Junior Counselors must attend Leadership Camp and complete an application.
+Junior Counselors ages 16 – 17 with at least 2 years of experience as a Junior Counselor may be selected to help with the 9 – 12 year old camp.
+Junior Counselors ages 13 – 15 may be selected to help with the 6 – 8 year old camp.